Samat220/ramazan-portfolio-v2/README.md

 # 🚀 Ramazan Samat Portfolio Website

-This is my portfolio website built with **Next.js** and **TypeScript**, featuring modern animations and a clean design.
-This portfolio showcases professional experience, projects, and skills.
+Hi, I'm Ramazan Samat, and this is the source code for my personal portfolio.
+This project is a showcase of my skills in modern web development, built from scratch with a focus on clean design, fluid animations, and a great user experience.
+It's powered by **Next.js**, **TypeScript**, **Tailwind CSS**, and **Framer Motion**.

+Feel free to explore the code to see how it's made, or check out the live version to learn more about my work: **[your-domain.com](https://your-domain.com)**

 ![Portfolio Preview](https://img.shields.io/badge/Next.js-15-black?style=for-the-badge&logo=next.js)
 ![TypeScript](https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white)